-I’ve been struggling with two questions for some time now.
-My first question can be summarised as follows: why do we, that is, why do technologically advanced Capitalist societies, continue to engage in practices that we know are slowly making the planet inhospitable for human life?
+The most pertinent question that occupies my thinking can be summarised as follows: why do we, that is, why do technologically advanced Capitalist societies, continue to engage in practices that we know are slowly making the planet inhospitable for human life?
 This is a question that haunts anyone who knows anything about climate change.

-Through Marxist and post-marxist philosophy, as well as psychoanalysis, my current research is an attempt to elevate the contentious notion of class-struggle to the foreground of politics.
-My conviction is that the apparently disparate nature of contemporary struggles, from identity politics to environmental issues, is itself a symptom of modern capitalism.
+Through Marxist and post-marxist philosophy, as well as psychoanalysis, my research attempts to elevate the contentious notion of class-struggle to the foreground of politics.
+My conviction is that the fragmentation of contemporary struggles, from identity politics to environmental issues, is itself a symptom of modern capitalism.

 The philosophy of Theodor W. Adorno